 Tanayah Sam in conversation with Dr Margot Sunderland

 Tanayah fired his first gun age 14.
 His father gave it to him.
 In year 8 he was a top student in Maths and English.
-In year 9 he was violent in school and got shouted at, ‘Get out of my classroom’.
-He was, in his words, ‘Still reachable then’ and he had key teachers who meant a lot to him.
-But tragically no teacher ever sat down in conversation with him and asked him to help them understand about his dramatic change in both his learning and behaviour.
+In year 9 he was violent in school and shouted at to “Get out of my classroom”.
+He was, in his own words, “Still reachable then”, and he had key teachers who meant a lot to him.
+But tragically no teacher ever sat down with him and asked him to help them understand about the dramatic change in both his learning and behaviour.
 No one took the time to listen to his story.
 Instead, he was excluded from school for stabbing a schoolmate with a screwdriver.
-As a teenager, Tanayah spent years running with gangs, carrying guns and knives, and dealing drugs.
+As a young person, Tanayah spent years running with gangs, carrying guns and knives, and dealing drugs.
 He served time in 13 different prisons.

-In this webinar you will hear Tanayah’s profound wisdom (his own lived experience) about what needs to happen in schools for them to support and connect with vulnerable children and young people, so they don’t turn to gangs to address all their unmet emotional needs.
+- Hear Tanayah’s profound wisdom (from his own lived experience) about what needs to happen if schools are to truly support and connect with vulnerable children and young people, so they don’t turn to gangs to address all their unmet emotional needs.

 - Hear how Tanayah is able to engage hard to reach young people through meaningful conversation during sport activities